 Currently, we offer a shared-schooling model where three days per week (Monday, Tuesday, and Wednesday from 8:30 – 3:15) learners meet together in community and use the other two days to self-govern and learn in the comfort of their home.
 Younger students may need a parent to oversee their learning while at home while older students can be self-directed.
 Independent work on core skills and project-based learning quests can take place at home because of the accountability within the Journey Academy systems we use in the learning studios on community days and as a result of the challenges issued each week.
 The parent does not need to teach any content on the home days, nor purchase any additional curriculum as all aspects of their learning are included.

-Regarding tuition, Journey Academy is priced well below the average private school in the area at just $6000 per year, per learner.
-We do have a monthly payment plan of 10 payments of $600 each.
-The only cost in addition to this is the $500 non-refundable registration fee per learner which covers the onboarding expenses of licencing Chromebooks, setting up online learning platforms, purchasing studio supplies and hard copies of book club and literature books, and getting your learner all set up for a great Journey Academy learning experience.
-Each family purchases their own Chromebook for each of their learners (over 7 years old since we do not use technology in the Sparks studio) and we enroll each Chromebook into our G-Suite to manage it.
-If for any reason Journey Academy is found not to be a good fit for your child, we will only charge the prorated tuition for the days they were with us – no tuition payment obligations remain in that event.
+Regarding tuition, Journey Academy is priced well below the average private school in the area at just $6500 per year, per learner.
+We do have a monthly payment plan of 10 payments of $650 each.
+The only cost in addition to this is the $500 non-refundable registration fee per learner which covers the onboarding expenses of licensing Chromebooks, setting up online learning platforms, purchasing studio supplies and hard copies of book club and literature books.
+Each family purchases their own Chromebook for each of their learners (over 7 years old since we do not use technology in the Sparks studio) and we enroll each Chromebook into our Google Classroom to manage it.
+If for any reason Journey Academy is found not to be a good fit for your child, we will only charge the prorated tuition for the time a hero attended our school – no tuition payment obligations remain in that event.